maxdemarzi/neo_loc_counter/README.md

 Two API calls:

-1. Count (given a program, count the total LOC down the tree
+One: Count given a program, count the total LOC down the tree

-1b.
-Do this for all programs naively
+One (b): Do this for all programs naively

-1c.
-Do this for all programs optimally
+One (c): Do this for all programs optimally-ish

-2. Overlap (given 2 programs, count the overlap LOCs)
+Two: Overlap (given 2 programs, count the overlap LOCs)

 Prerequisites
 -------------